7tunnels7/reverse-shell/README.md

-# SSHForwarder
+# Reverse SSH

-SSHForwarder is a lightweight Rust-based dummy SSH server for testing and development purposes.
+Reverse-Shell is a lightweight Rust-based dummy SSH server for testing and development purposes.
 It allows you to simulate SSH connections, supports authentication, and enables data forwarding to a remote server.
 This tool is perfect for smooth SSH development and testing workflows.

 ## Features